AndersenLab/dry-guide/README.md

 1. Make changes.
 Local editing can be done using `mkdocs serve`, after you have installed `mkdocs`.
 1. Push changes to the master branch on github.
 1. A github actions workflow will build the site.

+## Versioning the site

+If you are making large changes to the docs, consider creating a new version.

+In the file